Best Places To Visit In Thimphu Bhutan – Radio Tower Hill

 Also on the front of the Main Prayer Hall, there were 2 gold discs with the Kalachakra image on it (see photo below).
 The Kalachakra motif, also known as the Tenfold Powerful One, is the most potent and best known symbol of the Kalachakra system in Buddhism, particularly Tibetan Buddhism.

-In Sanskrit, ‘Kala’ means Time, and ‘Chakra’ means Wheel.
+* Interesting Fact: In Sanskrit, ‘Kala’ means Time, and ‘Chakra’ means Wheel.
 That is why Kalachakra is often perceived as Time-Wheel, which also means Time-Cycles.
 Without going into too much details, basically the meaning of this revolves around the concept of time and cycles.
 Everything is influenced by time, and the wheel represents an endless cycle with no beginnings or endings.

 The symbol also consists of a ten syllable mantra – OM AH HUM HO HAM KSHAMALA VARAYA HUM PHET.
 Each syllable has a meaning.
 Again, without going into too much details, here are a couple of examples; HAM refers to the Enlightened Wisdom of the Mandala Deities, and KSHA refers to the Body, Speech and Mind of the Deities.